uwlib-cams/sinopia_maps/md/describing_printMonograph_aggregates.md

 ## Option E
+***Describe the aggregating work and aggregate manifestation, and a work or works which are realized by an expression or expressions which are aggregated, but without descibing those expressions***
 ![Option E figure](../images/option_e.PNG)

-***Describe the aggregating work, and a work or works that are realized by an expression or expressions which are aggregated***
 - ...
 ### Use templates:
 - ...